peterhinch/micropython_ir/README.md

 In my testing a 38KHz demodulator worked with 36KHz and 40KHz remotes, but this is obviously neither guaranteed nor optimal.

-The transmitter requires a Pyboard 1.x (not Lite), a Pyboard D or an ESP32.
+The transmitter requires a Pyboard 1.x (not Lite), a Pyboard D, an ESP32 or Raspberry Pico (RP2).
 Output is via an IR LED which will need a transistor to provide sufficient current.
-The ESP32 requires an extra transistor to work as a transmitter.

 ## 3.1 Carrier frequencies

 These are as follows.
-The Samsung and Panasonic remotes appear to use proprietary protocols and are not supported by these drivers.
+The Panasonic remote appears to use a proprietary protocol and is not supported by these drivers.

 | Protocol  | F KHz | How found     | Support |
 |:---------:|:-----:|:-------------:|:-------:|